 What Books Should I Read?

-Man’s Search for Meaning This is the original work that would have inspired many writers like the author mentioned above.
+Man’s Search for Meaning This is the original work that would have inspired many writers.
 A survivor of Nazi death camps, Viktor E. Frankl chronicles his story of spiritual survival and argues for pursuit of meaning over happiness.
 The book is riveting, a testament to the power of human spirit, and strongest argument for human’s potential for living with purpose and responsibility.

 Xenophon’s Cyrus the Great: The Arts of Leadership and War Every theory of leadership now, stems from this book and the leadership of Cyrus.
 It is incredible to learn that not much in this field is new, just repackaged.
 Want to know about leadership, go to the source.
 You will not be disappointed.